EuroIntervention 2021;17:590-598. DOI: 10.4244/EIJ-D-20-01018

 Aims: We aimed to assess long-term mortality in patients treated with drug-coated versus non-drug-coated devices who are insured by Medicare Advantage (MA), an alternative to traditional Medicare that represents >30% of the Medicare eligible population.
 We analysed data from an MA administrative claims data source that includes both inpatient and outpatient femoropopliteal artery revascularisation procedures.

-Methods Patients treated with or without drug-coated devices for femoropopliteal artery revascularisation from 4/2015-12/2017 were studied using Optum’s De-identified Clinformatics® Datamart Database.
-Mortality was assessed through December 2019 using Kaplan Meier cumulative mortality curves and Cox-proportional hazard models.
+Methods: Patients treated with or without drug-coated devices for femoropopliteal artery revascularisation from 4/2015-12/2017 were studied using Optum’s De-identified Clinformatics Datamart Database.
+Mortality was assessed up to December 2019 using Kaplan-Meier cumulative mortality curves and Cox proportional hazard models.
 Inverse probability of treatment weighting was used to adjust for differences between groups.

 Conclusions: In this large cohort, there was no evidence of increased long-term mortality following treatment with drug-coated devices.